No booking fees on the app

 Nottingham to Birmingham train travel guide

-Travelling by train from Nottingham to Birmingham is efficient and offers a scenic and comfortable experience.
-With frequent departures from Nottingham, you can reach Birmingham in just 1h 5m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Nottingham to Birmingham is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Nottingham, you can arrive at Birmingham in just 1h 10m, making it a quick and convenient option for travelling between these two places.

 Planning and booking